Journal

 It’s true.

-I was hoping to post something daily once the spring break started and I would be getting paid for essentially not showing up for work.
+I was hoping to post something daily once the spring break started and I would be getting paid for essentially not teaching.
 (If someone working at a Japanese university tells you he’s busy, be vewy, vewy suspicious.)
 The thing is, the Muses, Thalia and Calliope, have been very kind to me since I returned from my holidays in the States: I am off to a promising start on two novels (one of which I alluded to in an earlier post, and another you can read here).

 I try to hammer out a chapter or so of each every morning, which usually leaves me with little time or energy for writing anything else.
 Not that I don’t want to, mind you.